Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Connection to the Anderson model

 We can build up the entire set of NNC states, where each one has a single strongly occupied domain in its fundamental mode and a small, constant amplitude on its nearest neighbours.
 These states must be normalised to unity, as usual, taking into account their population on all occupied domains.
 The normalisation constant becomes

 where ``nns'' stands for the set of nearest neighbours of domain $j$.

 Our goal now becomes to use this picture to develop a simple model of dynamics.
-First let us consider energy dependence.
-What if we place a wavepacket of some given energy within a single domain -- how will it tunnel out of the local well?
-Clearly the relevant Agmon distance needs to be computed at the energy of the wavepacket involved, not the energy of the fundamental eigen-mode.
-Therefore, we take the coupling to neighbouring domains to be energy-dependent.
 Note that it is not easy to account for the fact that as energy increases domains merge.
-It is much simpler to keep this description a low energy one, such that the number of domains remains energy independent, and since imposing this restriction does not come at the cost of losing insight, we adopt it.
+It is much simpler to keep this description a low energy one, such that the number of domains remains energy independent.
+Furthermore, beyond the energy at which the mean Agmon distance stops correctly predicting the decay of eigenstates, we can no longer compute the coupling coefficients between the domains.
+Therefore, since imposing the extremely low-energy restriction does not come at the cost of losing insight, we adopt it.

+We remark, in addition, that a very strong approximation is implicit in only considering NNC states: \textit{most} states in the exact spectrum of the Hamiltonian are dropped, and not all of the ``retained'' NNC states necessarily exist as part of the complete spectrum.
+In addition, there is no clean energy cut off below which all states are NNC and above which reside all the other possible complicated states.

-Of course, the fact that the local domain modes decay into their nearest neighbours means that the family of NNC states is non-orthogonal, with different states having non-zero overlap integrals.
-Hamiltonian matrix elements can be easily computed between any two states where the fundamental domains are nearest neighbours.
+Now, Hamiltonian matrix elements can be easily computed between any two states where the fundamental domains are nearest neighbours.
 In this picture, the system is reduced to a discrete model of several coupled linear oscillators, equivalent to Anderson's original model for localisation in 2D.
 The difference is that in our case, all parameters come out of LLT and all have a random component, each site has a different number of nearest neighbours and each noise realisation is different.
 The Hamiltonian takes the form

 where $a_j^{\dagger},\ a_j$ are bosonic creation and annihilation operators, the coupling is restricted to nearest neighbours, $E_j$ is given by (\ref{local_energy}), the overlap integrals are